Domestic Air Conditioning Repairs in Adelaide

 How can I reset my air conditioner fault?

 If your air conditioner faults or just stops working, it may have faulted on a safety lockout.
 These are designed to prevent irreversible damage to the unit if operating incorrectly.
-Although it is best to get your unit checked by a professional if your air conditioning unit faults, resetting the unit may rectify small issues such as power failure fault or overtemperature fault.
+Although it is best to get your unit checked by a professional if your air conditioning unit faults, resetting the unit may rectify small issues such as a power failure fault or overtemperature fault.
 To reset the unit, simply find the air con or a/c circuit breaker in the fuse box and switch it off.
 Leave this off for 5 minutes and then switch the circuit breaker back on.
 Return to the control panel and switch the air conditioner back on.

-If the problem recurs soon after resetting, record the fault displaying on the controller (if visible) and call the specialist air conditioning technician in your area.
+If the problem recurs soon after resetting, record the fault displayed on the controller (if visible) and call the specialist air conditioning technician in your area.
 If you are not sure who specialises in your brand, contact the manufacturer and ask for their approved service provider in your local area.

 Why is the inside unit noisy on my ducted air conditioner?

 A common cause of noisy ducted air conditioner operation is due to a blocked return air filter.
 If the filter is blocked, air will struggle to pass through creating noise during operation.
 Another common problem is the grille not fitting properly allowing air to bypass the grille and ’whistle’ when the fan is running.
-First clean the filter with a hose and allow to dry.
+First, clean the filter with a hose and allow it to dry.
 Second, install the filter back into the grille and ensure it is centred to prevent air gaps which can cause the filter to whistle.

 Noisy indoor units can also be caused due to incorrect sizing of the return air grille for the unit.
 Ensuring the return air grille is large enough to allow the correct amount airflow is important to keep noise levels low during operation.
 With an undersized return air grille, your air conditioner will be ‘sucking’ harder than it should and cause the unit to become noisy.
 This is exaggerated when the filter becomes blocked.